Abdohurbly/SIDEVKICK/README.md

 - Python 3.9 or higher
 - Node.js 18.x or higher and npm (or yarn)
 - Git
-- A Google Gemini API Key (or an API key for your chosen AI provider if you adapt the agent)
+- An API key for Google Gemini, OpenAI, or Anthropic (depending on your chosen provider)

 ### Installation & Setup